jashs13/LeetCode-Solutions/README.md

 # LeetCode-Solutions

-This repository contains all the leetcode problem solutions in Java that I have done till now.
+This repository contains all the leetcode problem solutions in Python and Java that I have done till now.